ScreenJournal

 The other handled 28 calls, averaged 9 minutes per resolution, went silent for 20-second stretches while customers waited, and deviated from the script so often that compliance flagged two of his calls in a manual QA review.

-Screen monitoring gives both agents the same Effort Score.
-That's not a measurement problem — it's a visibility problem.
+Screen visibility gives both agents the same Effort Score.
+That's not a measurement problem, it's a visibility problem.
 The screen tells you where they were.
 Voice tells you what they actually did.

-Where Screen Monitoring Falls Short for Voice Roles
+Where Screen Visibility Falls Short for Voice Roles

-If your workforce is on the phone, screen monitoring gives you half the picture at best.
+If your workforce is on the phone, screen visibility gives you half the picture at best.

 How Voice Analysis Works